iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

   chatbotAvatar="/img/avatars/octaviaAvatar.png"
 />

-Examining the conversation here, we see that the fourth thing said (the second thing by the octopus) was:
+Examining the conversation above, we see that the fourth thing said (the second thing by the octopus) was:

 > Well, being ancient doesn't mean you're related to dinosaurs.
 It's like saying you're related to a rock because it's old.